ericminikel/cureffi/_posts/2014-09-05-molecular-biology-02.markdown

 Where U, P and V are internal energy, pressure and volume.

 In physiological conditions, changes in pressure and volume are almost always negligible, so H and U are closely coupled.
+In other words, in most biological systems, the enthalpy is equal to the internal energy.

 People have developed molecular dynamics simulations of the fundamental atomic forces that determine a protein's enthalpy (dihedral angles, Van der Waals interactions, electrostatic interactions, etc) and attempt to minimize the energy to determine a protein's fold.
 But there are so many degrees of freedom that computational expense prohibits running the simulation long enough to find the lowest energy state.
 Still there are attempts, such as Folding@Home, Foldit, and [D.E.
 Shaw](http://en.wikipedia.org/wiki/David_E._Shaw)'s [Anton](http://en.wikipedia.org/wiki/Anton_(computer)).
 Anton holds the record for the longest molecular dynamics simulation - it ran for some untold amount of time, calculating the energy a protein would have at every femtosecond or something, in order to simulate 1 millisecond of the protein's movement.
 Obviously, the time that Anton took to simulate that millisecond was more than a millisecond.